joofow/docker-postfix/README.md

 docker-postfix
 ==============

+Forked from catatnight/docker-postfix.

+Contributions welcome.

-run postfix with smtp authentication (sasldb) in a docker container.
+Run postfix with smtp authentication (sasldb) in a docker container.
-TLS and OpenDKIM support are optional.
+TLS and OpenDKIM support are optional (see below for certs naming schme; specifically supports dokku-letsencrypt naming scheme).

 ## Requirement
 + Docker 1.0